Call our licensed agents toll free 844.855.0163

 • Lawsuits filed without the prior notice letter will be abated or delayed; the intent is it will provide time to satisfy the notice letter provision.

-• The notice provision allows inspection of the property and provides additional time for insurance companies to avoid litigation by settling the dispute, claim proponents.
+• The notice provision allows inspection of the property and provides additional time for insurance companies to avoid litigation by settling the dispute.

 • In addition to insurance claims for flood damage, the law applies to claims for damage connected to hailstorms, earthquakes, wildfires, tremors, tornadoes, lightning and wind, snow and rain storms.

 Meanwhile, in Florida, hiring a public adjuster is likely worthwhile.
-The adjuster your insurance company assigns to evaluate your home will decide what your final claim pay-out amount will be.
-You can hire a public adjuster to negotiate on your behalf at the outset of filing your claim, or, you can bring one in if you disagree with the amount set by your insurance company’s adjuster.
+The insurance company's adjuster will decide your final claim payout amount.
+You can hire a public adjuster to negotiate on your behalf when filing your claim, or you can bring one in if you disagree with the amount set by your insurance company’s adjuster.
 Some key tips about public adjusters:

 • Most public adjusters charge a percentage of the settlement, usually between 5 and 12%.

-• Generally, public adjusters benefit homeowners who are filing complex claims for a very significant amount of damage costing more than $10,000.
+• Generally, public adjusters benefit homeowners filing complex claims for significant damage costing more than $10,000.

 • Hiring a public adjuster at the beginning of the claims process will save time; hiring one at the end can add an extra month or so to the time frame for settling a claim.